Revisiting the 12 Dortmund academy kids given debuts by Jurgen Klopp

 Like Le Tallec, Sarr came through a different academy, in his case Bayer Leverkusen’s, but only made appearances for their reserve team before joining Dortmund.

 The centre-back made his Dortmund debut in a Champions League victory over Marseille at 18, one of only three appearances he ultimately made for the senior side.

-He’s now without a club after leaving German third-tier outfit Carl Zeiss Jena.
+He’s now at Bonner SC after leaving German third-tier outfit Carl Zeiss Jena.
 There’s a thread on Reddit about him making his debut for the lowly side; they were leading 1-0 before Sarr scored two own goals.
 Heavy.

 Durm had turned out for Mainz’s second team before rejecting the offer of a new contract to instead join Dortmund.

 The full-back remained at the club for six years, making 91 appearances and earning a place in Germany’s 2014 World Cup-winning squad.